 The Crawley Place Plan developed and endorsed by Crawley Borough Council and WSCC maximises the potential for increasing the opportunity for Crawley's residents to benefit via the Borough's Employment and Skills Plan.
-The scheme will support the Place Plan by accessibility, reduced congestion (due to modal shift), and journey quality, but also in terms of business agglomeration and regeneration benefits to the Three Bridges, MRBD and Crawley as a whole.
+This scheme will support the Place Plan by ensuring accessibility, reduced congestion, improved journey times and journey quality, but also in terms of business agglomeration and regeneration benefits to the Three Bridges, MRBD and Crawley as a whole.